KyleD16/Dissertation-Prototype/README.md

 # Dissertation-Prototype
-Contains the Arduino scripts used in the implementation
+Contains the Bleak and Arduino scripts used in the implementation